thecarp/dactyl-keyboard/doc/options-central.md

 The central housing can connect to key clusters through an adapter: A part that is shaped like the central housing and extends the rest of the case to meet the central housing at an interface.

-Using `main-body` → `tweaks`, points on the adapter should be connected to key cluster walls to close the case around the adapter but leave the adapter itself open.
+Using `tweaks`, points on the adapter should be connected to key cluster walls to close the case around the adapter but leave the adapter itself open.

 ### Parameter <a id="adapter-include">`include`</a>